 Going online can really save people a lot of money.
 These new Internet startups are cutting out the middleman and selling directly online.
 The savings they create are then getting passed onto the consumer.
 While this is the case for a lot of the new companies selling online, not every company provides this great value proposition through its online channels.
 With that being said, people should make sure they understand the savings they get from each retailer selling online. (see related article best place to buy a mattress).

 Some online retailers provide free shipping, but not all of them do.
 Before making that final decision, I would make sure to understand what the shipping costs are, if they exist at all.
 Sometimes they can be over $100, so they might make you think twice if you are deciding between two or more brands.

 Check Sales Tax

-Similar to the point above, depending on where you are located and where the retailer is located and has operations, you might be liable for sales tax.
+Similar to the point above, depending on where people are located and where the retailer is located and has operations, you might be liable for sales tax.
 That is a small added cost, but it is possibly something that could sway your opinion.

 Check Trial / Return Policies

 The new online companies are coming out with very friendly trial period and return policies.
-I don’t think you need more than 30 days to try out a mattress, so I don’t think anything beyond that should really affect your decision.
+I don’t think people need more than 30 days to try out a mattress, so I don’t think anything beyond that should really affect their decision.
 What I’m trying to say is don’t let the free trial period be your final decision criteria if you are down to two mattresses that have a trial period over 30 days.

 If you follow this basic advice, you should be setting yourself up for success.
 The decision to buy a mattress online can be a great one, as there are now a whole lot of great options out there.
 Good luck with your search.